-Running Out of updates….??
+Running Out of updates?
 It’s Time to Upgrade your Operating System to Windows 10 1909 Upgrade.
-Let’s learn how to create an upgrade Windows 10 Task Sequence.
+Let’s learn how to create and upgrade Windows 10 Task Sequence.

-There are various Windows 10 deployment scenarios available to install the latest version of Windows 10 1909.
+Various Windows 10 deployment scenarios are available to install the latest version of Windows 10 1909.
 To successfully deploy the latest operating system and choose among those options, It’s important to understand the capabilities and limitations.

-In this post, I will explain to you to use the Modern deployment methods (In-Place Upgrade), which are supported by existing deployment tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager (MECM).
+In this post, I will explain how to use Modern deployment methods (In-Place Upgrade), which are supported by existing deployment tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager (MECM).

 Prerequisites – Windows 10 1909 Upgrade

-Create Windows 10 operating system upgrade package from the latest windows 10.
+Create a Windows 10 operating system upgrade package from the latest Windows 10.
 Check the Windows 10 – Release Information

 Make sure that your device has enough space.
-Your device requires at least 16 GB of free disk space to upgrade to a 32-bit OS or 20 GB for a 64-bit OS.
+Upgrading to a 32-bit OS requires at least 16 GB of free disk space, or 20 GB for a 64-bit OS.

 Supported Deployment Tools –